 - Clarity, decent lighting, and focus is key.
 Any photo which is blurred, stretched, overexposed, or underexposed will be rejected.

 - Clothing is not specified but keep it appropriate to avoid any possible denial.

 Rules and requirements for babies, infants, and newborns Passport and Visa photos

 Children and especially infants can be a bit tricky to photograph.
 With this knowledge, India allows for exceptions and relaxed standards.
-Keep in mind details regarding the quality of the photo still apply as listed above.
-Every child in your family who is receiving a passport of visa must have their own photo completed.
-Here is advice for taking photos of children, infants, and remaining compliant:
+Keep in mind that details regarding the quality of the photo still apply as listed above.
+Every child in your family who is receiving a passport or visa must have their own photo completed.
+Here is advice for taking photos of children, and infants, and remaining compliant:

 - Infants under the age of 12 months old do not need to have their eyes open.
 If you can get a shot with open eyes, that’s acceptable too.

 - Infants do not need to be completely centered with the photo.

 - If holding or sitting an infant, no object or hands may be visible.
 Use a white sheet to block these objects if needed.
 No toys or pacifiers.

 - Children under the age of 10 and older than 1 year need to have their eyes open.